 - Last but not least, and a very significant point at that, set up an identity verification system for the guest.

-Once these steps are done, the host's place is successfully listed on the site for the guests to book.
+Once these steps are done, the host's place is successfully listed on the site for the guests to request to book.
 Let's move on to what happens when the guest is approved.

 Once the host receives requests from potential guests, he/she can communicate directly with every guest to decide whether to approve or decline him.
 As the guest’s approval is up to the host, the host can read the reviews about a potential guest of his experiences with other hosts as the Airbnb website allows hosts to access reports from other hosts.
 By doing this, one can ensure that the potential guest is someone they can trust their place.